ravicm/hello/cheflab.md

 root@chef-wrokstation01:~# cat /newfile
 Chef new fileroot@chef-wrokstation01:~#
 ```

-#### Creating multiple recipes
+#### Creating recipe with multiple tasks

-To install multiple packages at the same time, the below example will perform 3 tasks at a time
-On running this task it creates a file name "testfile" and install packages "tree" and "apache"
+Often a recipe does more than a single/simple task.
+In order to acheive multiple tasks for example: installing multiple packages, changing multiple files etc.Below is an example to perform 5 tasks -

+a. create a file name `testfile` with sample content
+b. install package `tree`
+c. install package `apache`
+d. create a file `/var/www/html/index.html` with sample content
+e. start linux service `apache2`

-The recipe file for installing the above multiple packages is
+The recipe file is as follows and the code is explained in the later section.
+Copy this content into `new-recipe.rb` file created earlier

 ```rb

 file 'testfile' do
 content 'Chef test file'
 action :create